GfSE/SAF-Specification/developing-saf/development.md

 # How is SAF documented ?
-The documentation of SAF is needs to support different use cases of different personae:
+The documentation of SAF is needs to support different use cases of different personae.

+**We distinguish SAF Users and SAF Developers.**
+* SAF Users should refer to the [User Documentation](../README.md) Viewpoints that are just "proposed" should not be referenced by the User Documentation.
+* SAF Developers should refer to this [Developer Documentation](development.md#development-documentation)

+**Use Cases**

 ## SAF Users::SEMP Author
 The author of a SEMP for a system in a certain project context wants to know:
 - which viewpoints are relevant for the systems engineering